pruthakjoshi/pruthakjoshi.github.io/projects.md

 			</video>
 			<p> <strong>My role:</strong> Building the phantom to generate repeatable breathing patterns using air blowers.
 Used balloons as lungs, rubber sheet as diaphragm, and MR-compatible gel for liver with markers embedded for visibility under MRI scans.
 The aim was to use this phantom to test the robot.</p>
 			<img src="/assets/img/test4_all.png" class="hover-zoom">
-			<p>Initial test results demonstrating repeatable motion on open-loop control of PWM of the air blowers, the pressure generated inside the lungs, and the motion of the liver
+			<p>Initial test results demonstrating repeatable motion on open-loop control of PWM of the air blowers, the pressure generated inside the lungs, and the motion of the liver</p>
 		</article>
 		<article id="project3" class="project-card">
 			<h2>Smart Machining: Data Collection</h2>